 Autocomplete or auto-suggest keywords are recommendation queries that people in your targeted market are frequently searching on YouTube.

 It is perhaps the easiest tool to find good keywords to optimize your videos around.
-Just open YouTube on browser or mobile and then type a phrase or keyword in the search bar.
+Just open YouTube on your browser or mobile and then type a phrase or keyword in the search bar.

 You will see a drop-down list of recommended keywords related to the word you typed.
 They are known as YouTube auto-suggest or autocomplete keywords.